Kenosha Kingfish: History

+Background

+Prior to the establishment of the Kingfish, Simmons Field had been the home of multiple amateur and minor league baseball teams over the years, including the Kenosha Comets (AAGPBL), Kenosha Twins (Midwest League), and Kenosha Mammoths (Frontier League).

+The city had previously been host to the Kenosha Kroakers, one of the five original Northwoods League (NWL) franchises, who played in the NWL from 1994-1998 and had several players go on to MLB careers, including Clint Barmes, George Sherrill, and Bobby Kielty.

-Kenosha has been the home of multiple minor league baseball teams (Kenosha Twins, Kenosha Mammoths, Kenosha Kroakers) prior to the establishment of the Kingfish franchise in 2013.
-Fans submitted suggestions for the team's name, and the winning suggestion of 'Kingfish' was revealed at the team's launch party on November 23, 2013.
+After the announcement of the NWL's return to Kenosha, fans submitted suggestions for the team's name, and the winning suggestion of 'Kingfish' was revealed at the team's launch party on November 23, 2013.

-Season summaries

-2014 (Inaugural Season)
+2014: Inaugural season

-The Kingfish opened the 2014 season on the road, and played their first home series at the newly renovated Simmons Field on the weekend of May 31 and June 1.
+The Kingfish opened their inaugural 2014 season on the road, and played their first home series at the newly renovated Simmons Field on the weekend of May 31 and June 1.
 They finished the 2014 season with a 41–30 record in the Northwoods League South Division, narrowly missing the playoffs by half a game.

-2015
+2015: First championship

 The Kingfish finished 2015 with a regular season record of 48–24.
 After beating the La Crosse Loggers 7–2 in Game 1 of the Divisional Playoffs and the Madison Mallards 2–1 in a close Game 2, the Kingfish defeated the St. Cloud Rox, in 2 games, to win their first Northwoods League Summer Collegiate World Series.

-2016 (All Star Weekend)

-The Kingfish sat at the bottom of their division for most of the season, finishing 26–46 and 9th (out of 9) in the South Division.
-The Kingfish also held the 2016 NWL All Star Game with the home run derby being on the Kenosha Harbor, leading to Lake Michigan.
+2016: Hosting All-Star Game

+2016 was notable in that the Kingfish hosted the NWL All Star Game and a Home Run Derby in which contestants hit home runs off a pier into Lake Michigan.
+Among those playing in the All-Star Game were Daulton Varsho, Caleb Boushley, and Mason McCoy.
 2016 was also the Kingfish's highest attendance in a season.

-2017

-Kenosha started the year as one of the best teams in the Northwoods League South Division accumulating a 28–17 record.
-But an 8–19 finish to the year had Kenosha with a 36–36 record by the end of the season.
-They were eliminated from playoff contention following game #71.

-2018

-The Kingfish finished 2018 with a regular season record of 41–31.
-They made the postseason for the second time in team history, thanks to a 28–10 second half record.
-However, they were eliminated in Game 1 of the Divisional Playoffs by the Kalamazoo Growlers.

-2020 (Battle of Kenosha)
+2020: Covid-19 Pod Season

 Due to the COVID-19 pandemic, the Northwoods League created several hyper-regional "pod" divisions, many of which included new alternate identities of existing teams.
-The K-Town Bobbers joined the Kingfish in the Kenosha Divsion, with all games being played at Simmons Field.
+The K-Town Bobbers joined the Kingfish in the Kenosha Division, with all games being played at Simmons Field.
 The Bobbers were not a new NWL franchise but rather a one-year alternate identity managed by the Kingfish.
+Future MLB All-Star Drake Baldwin suited up for the Bobbers.
 The season culminated in a victory by Kingfish in the "Battle of Kenosha."

-2023 (10 Seasons)

-This season was the Kingfish's 10th season in the Northwoods League and the first year the Northwoods League started using MLB's pitch clock rule, to speed up the pace of the game.
-Kenosha started the year accumulating a 17–16 record.
-But a 14–25 finish to the year had Kenosha with a 31–41 record by the end of the season.
-They were eliminated from playoff contention following game #71.